sketchplugins/plugin-directory/README.md

 - [SketchTurbo](https://github.com/usagimaru/SketchTurbo), by Satori Maru: A plugin for Sketch that adjusts scroll speed on a canvas.
 - [Sketchy Pies](https://github.com/abynim/sketchy-pies), by Aby Nimbalkar: A Sketch plugin to magically convert regular circle layers into pie charts!
 - [Slice It](https://github.com/deepakshrma/sketch-slice-it), by xdeepakv: Slice-it tool, Export the slices from the local sketch file in png,jpeg,svg
+- [Slint](https://github.com/nusability/slint), by Johannes Nanninga: A linter for Sketch files
 - [Smartling](https://smartling.github.io/smartling-sketch-plugin/), by Smartling: Plugin for Sketch that allows to translate and pseudo-localize designs using the Smartling platform.
 - [Snatch](https://github.com/ZhichengChen/snatch), by ZhichengChen: Sketch plugin which upload layer to CDN directly.
 - [SnipSnap](https://github.com/wescraig/SnipSnap), by Wes Craig: Remove extra padding on multiple layers or artboards with ease.